oriuminc/pantzbot/MYPLANET.md

 - You can test pantzbot locally by running it like this:

+        # Install redis server
         brew install redis
+        # Turn on redis server and send to background
         redis-server 2>&1 > /dev/null &
+        # Install all the node.js packages
         npm install
         bash bin/hubot
         Hubot> hubot help